seedifferently/apidocs-v4/source/includes/_activities.md

 rejected_reviewed | The activity has been rejected by the trading partner and reviewed for errors by the PokitDok team.

-Information concerning the activity’s progression through the system is available via the API Dashboard, as well as the endpoints listed below.
+In formation concerning the activity’s progression through the system is also available via the [API Dashboard](https://platform.pokitdok.com/login#/).

+### Authorizations Fields

 The /activities/ response includes the following fields: